 Connection sockets (included as a factory-supplied accessory with the indoor units) will need to be used when piping the indoor units to the outdoor unit.
 See tables above and below for indoor unit piping connection and connection socket dimensions.
-If a 36K indoor unit is included, the connection sockets are included with the Branch Distribution unit.
+See the follow page for the connection socket installation procedure.